Adenovirus, Molecular Detection, PCR, Plasma

 Human adenoviruses cause a variety of diseases including pneumonia, cystitis, conjunctivitis, diarrhea, hepatitis, myocarditis, and encephalitis.
 In humans, adenoviruses have been recovered from almost every organ system.
 Infections can occur at any time of the year and in all age groups.
 Currently, there are 51 adenovirus serotypes that have been grouped into 6 separate subgenera.

 Culture is the gold standard for the diagnosis for adenovirus infection; however, it can take up to 3 weeks to achieve culture results (Mayo's shell vial culture provides more rapid results, reported at 2 and 5 days).
-Serological tests have faster turnaround times, but can be less sensitive compared to culture.
 PCR offers a rapid, specific, and sensitive means of diagnosis by detecting adenovirus DNA.

-A positive result indicates the presence of adenoviruses.
+A positive result indicates the presence of adenovirus nucleic acid.

 A negative result does not rule out the presence of adenoviruses because organisms may be present at levels below the detection limits of this assay.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances